livecode/livecode/extensions/widgets/segmented/notes/feature-segment_colors.md

 * `segmentSelectedLabelColor`: the label color of the selected segments.

 Where any of these are empty, the control instead uses its associated default color.

+# [16155] Allow the background color of a selected segment to be set